Application Deadlines

 Essay Prompt

-• Describe your first job right after MBA graduation.
+Describe your ideal first job after MBA graduation.
 Include as much detail as possible about your future industry, job title, location, salary, and any other components of your post-MBA career results.
 How will you use your current skills, professional background, and network to achieve those career results?
 How will a University of Utah Full-Time MBA help you get that job?
 Please limit your response to 300 words.

 Essay-Writing Tips

-• Use a business context and framework to provide your answers.
+- Use a business context and framework to provide your answers.

-• Paint a concise, complete, and well-thought-out picture of who you really are, rather than trying to guess what the admissions committee is looking for.
+- Paint a concise, complete, and well-thought-out picture of who you really are, rather than trying to guess what the admissions committee is looking for.

 We require two letters of recommendation and prefer that both come from professional relationships.
 At least one should come from a previous or current employer, either from full-time employment or an internship.
 The title or status of those you select matters less than how closely your letter writers have worked with you and whether they can attest to your ability to add value to the workplace or a professional team environment.